-WWE Rumors: Entire Brand Could Be Shut Down After #Speaking Out Movement
+WWE Rumors: Entire Brand Could Be Shut Down After #SpeakingOut Movement

 Two weeks ago, Matt Riddle was brought up to join the blue brand.

 As WWE continues to investigate all the allegations made against those in NXT UK, Vince McMahon is becoming increasingly frustrated.
-Due to the coronavirus pandemic, the brand has not been able to hold shows or tapings, which means superstars are making money for doing nothing.
+Due to the coronavirus pandemic, the brand has not been able to hold live shows or tapings, which means superstars are making money for doing nothing.

 I've just been told an emergency meeting has been called by #WWE officials to discuss the accusations coming in against some of their #NXTUK talent.